kedro-org/kedro-starters/spaceflights-pandas/{{ cookiecutter.repo_name }}/README.md

 ## How to test your Kedro project

-Have a look at the file `src/tests/test_run.py` for instructions on how to write your tests.
+Have a look at the files `src/tests/test_run.py` and `src/tests/pipelines/test_data_science.py` for instructions on how to write your tests.
 You can run your tests as follows:

 ```
 pytest